x-tabdeveloping/firetruck/README.md

  - You can just return your outcome variable from the function, no `obs` bullshit!
  - Greatly simplified sampling and VI.
 No bespoke solutions, just good defaults for 90% of your use cases.
  - You can deal with latent categorical variables without having to do anything, yaaay!
- - No Arviz, no matplotlib, just some trusty, modifiable Plotly plots.
-It ain't much, but it'll get you most of the way.
+ - WebGL accelarated Plotly plots.
+You don't know ArViz, Matplotlib or any of that jazz.
+It not only looks better but it's also interactive and faster.

 ## Example